 This post contains affiliate links for your convenience.
 Which means if you purchase items from these links I may receive a small commission at NO ADDITIONAL COST to you.
 However, this does not impact my thoughts or reviews of products.
 Know that, as an Independent Blogger, your support and the compensation from these retailers help me to be a stay at home Mommy to my two small children.
 Thank you

 Hot steamy shower in the mornings and a relaxing bath in the evenings.
 Yes, both.
-Put a Peppermint or Eucalyptus shower bomb in the shower so that it’s not directly in the water flow but gets hit with enough water to slowly dissolve.
+Put these peppermint/eucalyptus shower bomb in the shower so that it’s not directly in the water flow but gets hit with enough water to slowly dissolve.
 The smell travels through the steam and helps clear the sinus passages.
 In the evening I would take a relaxing bath with Eucalyptus Menthol Epsom Salt and it was so wonderful I looked at other scents they provide and found these!

 During the day I would use a microwavable heating pad around my neck and shoulders.
 I like this particular one because it wraps around the neck.
 Putting heat around the sides of my neck and shoulders help to loosen secretions that can bother my sphenoid sinuses which effects my hearing.
 This has been a game changer for me!
 The heat seems to loosen everything up making the pressure a little more bearable and allows me to hear like I’m not under water!
 I will also put a couple drops of peppermint oil on the ends that rest in front of my face.